• Skip to primary navigation

 It may not be possible in some cases to prevent the development of post-impairment syndrome, but consistent treatment throughout a child’s life can certainly improve the outcome.
 There are many elements to treating cerebral palsy, from medications and surgery to physical and mental health therapies.

 What is essential to developing lifelong mobility and avoiding damage that can lead to later pain and disability is correcting muscle imbalances, muscle tone, and bone and joint deformities.
-For some children, surgery may make corrections that improve muscle use that will create less damage over the years.
+For some children, surgery may make corrections that improve muscle use and create less damage over the years.

 Most can also benefit from ongoing physical therapy to improve muscle tone, coordination, and movement by balancing strength in pairs of muscles.
-The results of these and other interventions may help to normalize overall function, which will prevent future pain and disability.
+The results of these and other interventions may help normalize overall function, preventing future pain and disability.

 Treating Post-Impairment Syndrome